-Low libido and erection problems are a common side effect.
+Low libido and erection problems are common side effects.
 Depression and disinhibition can arise.
 Hypotension and suppressed breathing ( hypoventilation ) can be found with intravenous use.

-Long-term effects of benzodiazepine use can include cognitive decline, as well as affective and behavioral problems.
+Long-term effects of benzodiazepine use can include cognitive decline, as well as practical and behavioral problems.

-Feelings of confusion, difficulty thinking constructively, loss of sexual desire, agoraphobia and social phobia, increased anxiety and depression, loss of interest in leisure activities and interests, and inability to experience or express feelings can also occur.
+Feelings of confusion, difficulty thinking constructively, loss of sexual desire, agoraphobia, social phobia, increased anxiety and depression, loss of interest in leisure activities and attractions, and inability to experience or express feelings can also occur.

 Not everyone, however, experiences problems with long-term use.
 In addition, there may be an altered perception of self, environment, and relationships.

-This included hospitalization, patient transfer or death, and visits that included a combination of benzodiazepines and non-benzodiapine receptor agonists were nearly four times more likely to have a serious health outcome.
+This included hospitalization, patient transfer or death, and visits that included a combination of benzodiazepines and nonbenzodiazepine receptor agonists were nearly four times more likely to have a serious health outcome.

-Short-term benzodiazepine use adversely affects multiple areas of cognition, most notably that it interferes with the formation and consolidation of memories of new material and can induce complete anterograde amnesia.
+Short-term benzodiazepine use adversely affects multiple areas of cognition.
+Most notably, it interferes with the formation and consolidation of memories of new material and can induce complete anterograde amnesia.

 However, researchers have conflicting views regarding the effects of long-term administration.
-One view is that many of the short-term effects continue in the long term and may even worsen, and do not resolve after benzodiazepine use is discontinued.
+One idea is that many short-term products continue in the long term and may even worsen and do not resolve after benzodiazepine use is discontinued.

 Although definitive studies are lacking, the first opinion was supported by a 2004 meta-analysis of 13 small studies.

-This meta-analysis found that long-term use of benzodiazepines was associated with moderate to large adverse effects in all areas of cognition, with visuospatial memory being the most commonly detected impairment.
+This meta-analysis found that long-term use of benzodiazepines was associated with moderate to significant adverse effects in all areas of cognition, with visuospatial memory being the most commonly detected impairment.

 The authors of the meta-analysis and a subsequent reviewer noted that the applicability of this meta-analysis is limited because the subjects were primarily recruited from withdrawal clinics.

-Coexisting drug, alcohol use, and psychiatric disorders were not defined; and several of the included studies performed cognitive measurements during the withdrawal period.
+The coexisting drug, alcohol use, and psychiatric disorders were not defined, and several of the included studies performed cognitive measurements during the withdrawal period.

 Sometimes paradoxical reactions occur, such as increased seizures, aggression, violence, impulsivity, irritability, and suicidal behavior.